feigaodm/SanDP/README.rst

 .. image:: bin/sandix_logo.png

-SanDix Processor (SanDP) is used for Analyzing the Data from SanDix Detector.
+SanDix Processor (SanDP) is used for Analyzing the Data from SanDix Detector, see Documentation <https://sandp-ucsd.readthedocs.io/en/latest/>`_.

 Instructions:
 =========================================